CssFly/tools/README.md

 # tools
 Collection of code snippets

-Tools for JS console:
+Tools for getting infos about the browser:

-- Get localStorage size
+- getMaxLocalStorage size